-Creating a variety of study tools including study guides, summaries, outlines and simple word lists is very easy to do with the Extract feature.
+Creating a variety of study tools including study guides, summaries, and simple word lists is very easy to do with the Extract feature.

-What You'll Need to Do This Exercise: A few Sticky Notes, Text Notes and/or Footnotes created in "my Horse's Tale" document, and the document open.
+What You'll Need to Do This Exercise: A few Sticky Notes, Text Notes and/or Footnotes created in "my Horse's Tale" document as you had done in the previous exercise and the document open.